-The pharmacokinetics of OFIRMEV have been studied in patients and healthy subjects from premature neonates up to adults 60 years old.
+The pharmacokinetics of OFIRMEV have been studied in patients and healthy subjects up to 60 years old.
 The pharmacokinetic profile of OFIRMEV has been demonstrated to be dose proportional in adults following administration of single doses of 500, 650, and 1000 mg.

 The maximum concentration (Cmax) occurs at the end of the 15 minute intravenous infusion of OFIRMEV.
 Compared to the same dose of oral acetaminophen, the Cmax following administration of OFIRMEV is up to 70% higher, while overall exposure (area under the concentration time curve [AUC]) is very similar.

-Pharmacokinetic parameters of OFIRMEV (AUC, Cmax, terminal elimination half-life [T½], systemic learance [CL], and volume of distribution at steady state [Vss]) following administration of a single intravenous dose of 15 mg/kg for the pediatric population and 1000 mg in adults are summarized in Table 4.
+Pharmacokinetic parameters of OFIRMEV (AUC, Cmax, terminal elimination half-life [T½], systemic clearance [CL], and volume of distribution at steady state [Vss]) following administration of a single intravenous dose of 15 mg/kg in children and adolescents and 1000 mg in adults are summarized in Table 5.

 |Sub populations||Mean (SD)|